mingdom/omninmo/docs/devplan/2025-04-06-price-data-model-refactoring.md

 4. ✅ Ensure all tests pass with `make test` and `make lint`

-### Phase 2: Add Price Update Timestamp (PENDING)
+### Phase 2: Add Price Update Timestamp (COMPLETED)

-1. ❌ Add `price_updated_at` timestamp to `PortfolioSummary` to track when prices were last updated
+1. ✅ Add `price_updated_at` timestamp to `PortfolioSummary` to track when prices were last updated
-2. ❌ Update portfolio loading to set this timestamp when prices are initially loaded
+2. ✅ Update portfolio loading to set this timestamp when prices are initially loaded
-3. ❌ Add tests for the timestamp functionality
+3. ✅ Add tests for the timestamp functionality
-4. ❌ Ensure all tests pass with `make test` and `make lint`
+4. ✅ Ensure all tests pass with `make test` and `make lint`

-### Phase 3: Implement Price Update Mechanism (PENDING)
+### Phase 3: Implement Price Update Mechanism (PARTIALLY COMPLETED)

-1. ❌ Create a price update function that uses data fetchers to update prices
+1. ✅ Create a price update function that uses data fetchers to update prices
 2. ❌ Add UI components to trigger price updates
 3. ❌ Display last update time in the UI
-4. ❌ Implement caching to prevent excessive API calls
+4. ✅ Implement caching to prevent excessive API calls (using existing data fetcher caching)

-### Phase 4: Testing and Documentation (PENDING)
+### Phase 4: Testing and Documentation (PARTIALLY COMPLETED)

-1. ❌ Test all changes thoroughly
+1. ✅ Test all changes thoroughly
 2. ❌ Update documentation to reflect the new data model
 3. ❌ Create a devlog documenting the changes and their impact